 To make sure your flight syncs well with the tour start and end times, please discuss your flight details with us, before you confirm your flight booking.
 Once we know your flight details, we will book your airport transfer and any extra accommodation you may need before or after the tour.
 These are not included in the tour cost and you can pay them directly at the hotel’s reception.

-Please plan to at your leisure into Ivato International (TNR) on November 5.
+Please plan to arrive at your leisure into Ivato International (TNR) on November 4.
 The tour starts with a briefing at the hotel near the airport at 7:00 PM.
 If you arrive somewhat later, the tour-leader will leave a note for you at reception stating breakfast time.

 Items of Note